linhfishCR7/linhfishCR7/README.md

 - ⚡ Fun fact: I'm a Newbie.
 Please, help me more than!
 I'm willing to learn...

 # ⚡ My Hobbies
-- :musical_note: I like listenning English music.
+- :musical_note: I like listenning English to music.
 - :book: I really love technical books.
 - :mag_right: Research new technical about programming.